haleylanebrown/Friend-Finder/README.md

 ## Installation
 To install the application follow the instructions below:

-git@github.com:haleylanebrown/Friend-Finder.git
+* git clone git@github.com:haleylanebrown/Friend-Finder.git

-cd Friend-Finder
+* cd Friend-Finder

-npm install
+* npm install

-Running Locally
+## Running Locally:

 To run the application locally and access it in your browser, first set the PORT environment variable to the value of your choice.

 An example is shown below.

 `export PORT=3000`